Easy Chocolate Walnut Fudge Recipe

 - Put evaporated milk and sugar into the saucepan and stir to mix.
 Put on stove burner at medium-high and stir constantly.

 - Add the liquid vegetable oil to the mixture on the stove and stir in.
 Stir while it boils for 3 minutes.
-If the boiling bubbles rise to near the top of the saucepan, turn down the heat level a little.
+If the boiling bubbles rise near the top of the saucepan, turn down the heat level slightly.
+Boiling over a sugar mixture is NOT something you want to experience!

-- Turn off the heat.
+- Turn off the heat and move pan away from the burner onto a heat-proof place.
+(This could be a cold burner or on a hot pad on the counter.)
 Add the marshmallow cream and continue to stir constantly.
 This may take a little more muscle to get it evenly mixed.

 - Add the chocolate chips and walnut pieces and stir to mix.
 This will take harder stirring.